Itsey/itsey.github.io/docs/molly-rules.md

 We use preferred packages for consistency and to reduce retraining between solutions.
 Once we have a nuget package that does a job other nugets that do similar jobs are not preferred.

 Only preferred packages may be used.
-Alternatives are added to the band list.
+Alternatives are added to the banned list.
-Packages which fail security scanning are added to the band list.
+Packages which fail security scanning are added to the banned list.

 #### <a name="MC0201"></a> MC0201 - Sponsorlink Packages are Prohibited